 Older Brother: Oppa or Hyung?

 One of the most common misconceptions about the word “oppa” (오빠) is that it means “boyfriend” or “handsome.”
-We’re not surprised given that in many K-Dramas, those who are called “oppa” are actors who are generally…well, you got it right: handsome.
+We’re not surprised given that in many K-Dramas, those who are called “oppa” are actors who are generally…well, you got it right, handsome.

 But “oppa” is commonly used to a younger female speaker to her older brother or to an older man whose age is not commonly 10 years older or more.
 This applies to both your family relative, that is, your actual kuya, or a friend or a boyfriend who is older than you.
 This is why you hear female drama leads calling their boyfriends “oppa” because 1) the speaker is female, and 2) their boyfriends are older than them, otherwise they would not use the honorific.

 But what if you’re male and you have an older brother, or an older male friend?
-Then you use “hyung” (형, pronounced as “yong” with an “h” at the beginning).
+Then you use “hyung” (형, pronounced somewhat like “yong” with an “h” at the beginning).
 Remember that you can’t call an older brother an “oppa” if you’re a guy because that is only for female speakers!

 Older Sister: Unnie or Noona?